Richard Marles: Early life

-Marles was educated at Geelong Grammar School and the University of Melbourne where he resided at Ormond College.
-He graduated with a Bachelor of Science and Bachelor of Laws with Honours.
+Marles was educated at Geelong Grammar School, where his father had been a house master, and the University of Melbourne, where he was a resident of Ormond College.
 He joined the Melbourne University Labor Club in his first week at university and served as president of the Melbourne University Student Union in 1988.
-He was also the General Secretary of the National Union of Students in 1989.
-He started his career as a solicitor with Melbourne industrial law firm Slater and Gordon.
-In 1994, he became legal officer for the Transport Workers Union (TWU).
-He was elected TWU National Assistant Secretary four years later.
-In 2000 he joined Australia's peak national union body, the Australian Council of Trade Unions (ACTU), as assistant secretary, remaining in the position until 2007.
+He was also the general secretary of the National Union of Students in 1989.
+He graduated with a Bachelor of Science and Bachelor of Laws with Honours and began his career as a solicitor with Melbourne industrial law firm Slater and Gordon.
+In 1994, he became legal officer for the Transport Workers Union (TWU) and was elected TWU national assistant secretary four years later.
+In 2000, he joined Australia's peak union body, the Australian Council of Trade Unions, as assistant secretary, remaining in the position until 2007.

 Politics

 Early career

 In March 2006, Marles nominated for Labor preselection against the sitting member for Corio, Gavan O'Connor, as part of a challenge to several sitting members organised by the right-wing Labor Unity faction of the party.
 In the local ballot Marles polled 57% of the vote, and his endorsement was then confirmed by the party's public office selection committee.

 Marles was elected member for Corio on 24 November 2007 in the election that returned the Labor Party to office under the leadership of Kevin Rudd.
 From February 2008 to June 2009 he was chair of the House of Representatives Standing Committee on Aboriginal and Torres Strait Islander Affairs.